 Route 66 in La Verne, California

-For the traveler of Route 66 you are on the last leg when you descend the San Bernardino mountains into the Inland Empire of Southern California.
+You are near the end of your Route 66 journey when you descend the San Bernardino mountains into the Inland Empire of Southern California.
 The drive is easy now, level and in another 35 miles you will start to feel the cooler weather of the Pacific Ocean.

-The whole stretch of Foothill has been redeveloped in this city and only a couple of buildings still stand that would have been part of the traveler's sights when the route 66 was new.
+The entire stretch of Foothill Blvd. has been redeveloped in this LA suburb.
+Only a couple of buildings still stand that would have been part of a traveler's experience in the 30s and 40s.

 At Gary and Foothill past the Jack in the Box is the oldest looking building in the area on Foothill.
 Also is a good view of the San Gabriel Mountains with the La Verne "L".

-As you travel down Foothill Blvd.look for the original native California Live Oak tree.
+As you travel down Foothill Blvd. look for this original native California Live Oak tree.
 Before the citrus groves this tree dominated the La Verne area.

 The first street in La Verne coming up after the landscaping place is Williams Ave.
 A big citrus grove lined Foothill during the late twenties owned by the Williams family on the north side.
 When the road was designated Route 66 the family started with a citrus stand and then expanded to Tom's Cafe.